We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 4. Prepaid Cards: These cards are loaded with money upfront and can help with budgeting, though they don’t help build credit.
 Some prepaid cards give discounts at select vendors.

-5. Credit Builder Loans: Some banks and credit unions offer these small loans to help individuals with limited credit histories establish a credit profile.
+5. Credit Builder Loans: Some banks and credit unions offer these small loans to help individuals with limited credit histories establish a credit profile or boost their credit.

 6. Peer-to-Peer Lending Platforms: Some platforms offer small loans to help build credit, but be aware of possible high interest rates and repayment terms.